twelventi/twelventi.github.io/about.md

 `$ whoami`

 My name is David.
 If you are here because this is linked from a job application, you already know my last name, so I will omit that here.
-My favorite languages are Python, C++, and Italian.
+My favorite languages are Typescript/Javascript, C++, and Italian.

-I currently am back working at Scalzo Property Management as the IT Specialist; essentially I am the resident nerd, the person to disseminate everything related to computers.

-As of writing this I am currently the Research Director for the [Fordham Computer Science Society](https://fordhamcss.org), but I'll be handing over this position in about two weeks, after I officially graduate.
-If you're looking at this site and thinking "hmm this style looks awfully familiar", I may or may not have learned how to make a github pages site with Jekyll and Minima by inheriting the club website when I took over this position.
-I may be planning on making a more ~unique~ theme  to minima, but that's on the bottom of the TODO list.

 My previous experience includes the following: